-Film Connection apprentice Ronald Reid Grows a Deeper Understanding of Filmmaking
+Film Connection student Ronald Reid Grows a Deeper Understanding of Filmmaking

 Sometimes you’re tired.
 You’re exhausted.
 Then, you look around and you find yourself in a field with 100 other people at 2:30am.
 It’s precisely at that moment that you remember– you’re a filmmaker!
 This is literally what you’ve wanted to do your whole life and now you’re doing it.
 You smile to yourself and you keep on working.

 Film Connection student Ronald Reid has had that experience.
 Since joining the Film Connection program, Reid finds he’s constantly on-set, on the move, and up till all hours of the night.
 Luckily, he has a large support group to help him burn the midnight oil.
 Ronald externs at Rite Media in Atlanta, Georgia where he’s learning the ins-and-outs of filmmaking under Steve Carmichael.
 Along with helping him gain real world experience and make industry connections, Steve has helped Ronald hone in on what it is, creatively, that really speaks to Ron about film as a medium.
 In our recent interview with Ron he said, “I think for the most part, I just want to have an outlet to take what’s internal to your own imagination and share that with others…Film is that instrument for me.”